R-Suresh/Emotion-Aware-SYstem-EASY-/README.md

    2. The trained model files appear in the ```songs``` folder
    2. The ```.hdf5``` (for 4 emotions) appear in it (or alternatively train model on your own)
    3. Now run the ```.ipynb``` (for 4 emotions) file in jupyter notebook
-3. All other steps remain the sameas in the main model
+3. All other steps remain the same as in the main model
 ### Maping Scheme

 In the 6 emotion model, 6 basic human emotions are detected - Happy, Sad, Fear, Disgust, Suprise, Anger <br>